 That day came roughly 30 years later when Pastor Brewington enrolled in a 32-unit interpreter program at Saddleback College.
 His interest as a child developed into his passion as an adult.
 Upon completion of the coursework (with a 4.0 GPA), the Head of Special Services at Saddleback College offered him a job as an interpreter at the college — a job he held for 25 years.

 Today, students at SVC are the beneficiaries of Pastor Brewington’s expertise and passion.
-Christina Martinez, SVC alumna, who is pursuing a degree in Speech Pathology at California State University, San Diego said, “Learning ASL in High School has already been such a help in college.
-And it will definitely be a help when I become a speech-language pathologist.
-I feel so engaged in my college classes compared to other students.
-My ASL experience makes me more excited and passionate about my future career.”
+Christina Martinez, SVC alumna, who earned a degree in Speech Pathology at California State University, San Diego said, “Learning ASL in High School was such a help in college.
+I felt so engaged in my college classes compared to other students.”